davystrong/umbra/src/shadow-path.typ

         fill: gradient.radial(
           // Making it transparent doesn't actually do anything yet since gradients
           // can't handle transparency
-          (shadow-stops.last().transparentize(100%), 0%),
+          // Might be better to do this with a focal radius (shadow-stops.last().transparentize(100%), 0%),
           (shadow-stops.last().transparentize(100%), radius / (radius + shadow-radius) * 100% - correction,),
           ..shadow-stops.enumerate().map(